mojtabaSefidi/LearnerPlusPlus/ReplicationPackage/README.md

 1. Install Relational Git
 2. Get the Database
 3. Run the Simulations (seeded random or random).
-Please see the TSE paper for more details on why we used seeded random.
+Please take a look at the TSE paper for more details on why we used seeded random.
 4. Dump the Simulation Data to CSV
 5. Calculate the Expertise, Workload, and FaR measures